|

 [ReadtheDirt.org] Editor’s Note: One of our young and empowered voices—Samuel Bliss—gives us a run down on the issue of bottled water in the Northwest.
 Even if we don’t want to admit it, the Northwest is not immune from large corporations acquiring rights to its water.
 This piece complements our previous piece “Bottle the Skagit River?”.

-Sam Bliss is a junior studying Environmental Economics and Spanish at Western [...]
+Sam Bliss is a junior studying Environmental Economics and Spanish […]

 Continue reading Privatizing a Basic Human Right: Water